GenericMage/CoinClash/README.md

 CoinClash, derived from [ShockSpace](https://github.com/Peng-Protocol/Dexhune-SS/tree/main/ShockSpace) uses Uniswap V2 for order settlement.
 The system introduces range/limit orders - dynamic fees - historical data, etc to Uniswap v2.

 ## System Summary
 CoinClash operates via `CCAgent`, to deploy `CCListingTemplate` and `CCLiquidityTemplate` contracts for unique token pairs. `CCListingTemplate` serves as the order book, enabling order creation, cancellation, and settlement via `CCOrderRouter`, `CCSettlementRouter`, and `CCLiquidRouter`.
-It uses Uniswap V2 for real-time pricing and partial fills, tracking historical data and balances. `CCLiquidityTemplate` enables deposits, withdrawals, fee claims, and payouts, storing liquidity details and slot data. `CCLiquidityRouter` handles deposits, partial withdrawals with compensation, and fee calculations, while `CCLiquidRouter` settles orders using liquidity balances, charging up to 1% fees. `CCGlobalizer` and `TokenRegistry` ensure cross-contract order and balance consistency.
+It uses Uniswap V2 for real-time pricing and partial fills, tracking historical data and balances. `CCLiquidityTemplate` enables deposits, withdrawals, fee claims, and payouts, storing liquidity details and slot data. `CCLiquidityRouter` handles deposits, partial withdrawals with compensation, and fee calculations, while `CCLiquidRouter` settles orders using liquidity balances, charging between 0.01% and 10% fees depending on liquidity usage. `CCGlobalizer` and `TokenRegistry` ensure cross-contract order and balance consistency.
 Pagination (`maxIterations`, `step`) optimizes queries, and relisting supports system upgrades.

 *Pending*: The contracts listed below make up the leverage and multi-hop functionalities.
 They are still in testing and currently do not work.
 Existing functionality covers basic swaps and liquidity provision.